-Why Emergency Prep Isn’t Just for Preppers: 7 Must-have Items
+Why Emergency Prep Isn’t Just for Preppers: 7 Must-Have Items

 Emergency preparation often has a connection with the zealous prepper who hoards rolls of toilet paper and water to outlast the next zombie apocalypse.
-While having fuel, food and water for the next ten years is a stretch for most, the government does recommend storing at least three days of essentials for an emergency.
+While having fuel, food and water for the next 10 years is a stretch for most, the government does recommend storing at least three days of essentials for an emergency.

 An emergency can be anything from a natural disaster to job loss.
 While having three days of essentials may not provide long term needs, keeping a few extra essentials will minimize the stress of the situation.

-If you aren’t to prepper status but would like to know what essentials are worth having, there are seven items to get started.
+If you aren’t at prepper status but would like to know what essentials are worth having, there are seven items to get started.
 These items group into basic needs, luxuries worth keeping, and long term basics.